lyonsinbeta/vod2html/README.md

 ﻿vod2html
 =======

-This script takes directory input (a directory containing .flv files) and creates like-named HTML files with embed HTML for use on a flash server.
+This script takes directory input (a directory containing flash video files) and creates like-named HTML files with embed HTML for use on a flash server.
 It also outputs a .txt file with URLs to all the HTML files.

 ## Use

 1. Paste your default sample embed code into the **$EMBED_HTML** global, your base URL into the **$BASE_URL** global, and the sample.flv into the **$SAMPLE_FLV** global.
 2. Run the script and follow the prompts or supply the directory as a command line argument.
 3. Profit.

+## Switches

+This version of vod2html has two new features, utilized via command line switches.

+1. -r, --recursive		Recursively scan subdirectories
+2. -b, --bothtypes		Scans for .f4v in addition to .flv
+3. -h, --help			Displays help

+### Example

+	ruby vod2html.rb -rb y:/vod/some_folder

+This will recursive scan y:/vod/some_folder for all .f4v and .flv files, and create their corresponding HTML file, as well as a sorted link list in the top folder (some_folder, in this case).

+## License

 Copyright (c) 2011 David Lyons